A knowledgeable and compassionate team

 - Affiliate member of the CFLCW, Collaborative Family Law Council of Wisconsin

-- Recognized in Milwaukee Magazine as a Five Star Wealth Manager award winner for ten consecutive years*
+- Recognized in Milwaukee Magazine as a Five Star Wealth Manager award winner for eleven consecutive years*

 Betty began working with Rich in September 2018.
 She brings with her a great deal of experience, having worked in the mutual fund industry for more than 18 years for a Wisconsin-based investment firm.
 While there, she managed a variety of departments within the main call center and functioned as the department’s communication strategist.
 Betty is responsible for many of the client-facing aspects, including responding to client requests, researching and following up with client inquiries, scheduling client meetings, and submitting and processing documentation.
 Betty also conducts client meetings to assist with completing forms, establishing Investor360 access, and aggregating accounts.
 In addition to managing the daily operations, she assists Rich with many aspects of the financial planning process, including preparing for meetings, data entry, and reporting.